Assembly Shop Drawings

 What Are Assembly Shop Drawings?

-Assembly shop drawings have a purpose of assembling the items together through visual information.
+Assembly shop drawings have the purpose of assembling the items together through visual information.
 These drawings involve:

 - Orthogonal sections, plans, and elevations explaining the assembling process.